psanders/tads2021/03_voice_assistant.md

-# Creating a Voice Assistant with Rox AI
+# Exercise #3: Creating a Voice Assistant with Rox AI

 [Rox AI](https://github.com/fonoster/rox) is a connector between Fonoster and Dialogflow.
 It will allow you to deploy a voice application from your existing Dialogflow Agents.